sabertazimi/awesome-notes/notes/web/css/cssBasicNotes.md

 ## CSS Performance

-### Basic Perf Tips
+### Basic Performance Tips

-- use `audits` panel to diagnose
+- Use `audits` panel to diagnose.
-- use CSS shorthand and color shortcuts
+- Use CSS shorthand and color shortcuts.
-- eliminate unneeded zeros and units
+- Eliminate unneeded zeros and units.
-- remove unused CSS by `coverage` panel of Devtools
+- Remove unused CSS by `coverage` panel of Devtools.
-- `link` is parallel, `@import` isn't parallel
+- `link` is parallel, `@import` isn't parallel.

 ### CSS Selectors